 The below Safety and Security policies are in place to ensure that each student is aware of the partnership between themselves and university to ensure that they are provided with a safe and healthy living environment.
 The below policies are expectations that both our office and students will be held to.

 Part of the obligation of community living is to help safeguard the living environment.
 Residents are reminded that they share in the responsibility for the security of their rooms and the buildings in which they live.
 Residents are expected to keep their rooms/apartments locked at all times and also to report individuals who appear to be tampering with locks, damaging facilities, harassing individuals, or behaving suspiciously.
 Residents need to be particularly security-minded at times of check-in, holiday breaks, check-out, or when fewer residents are in the residential facilities.

 The following behaviors can compromise the security of other students, and are prohibited:

-Leaving keys or ID card in a public space.
+- Leaving keys or ID cards in a public space.

 Residents found responsible for any of the behaviors above will be subject to disciplinary action, including fees to cover the costs of door repair or replacement.

 Fire Alarm Procedures